Struct biodivine_lib_bdd::Bdd

 ) -> Result<(), Error>

-string into the given output
+Output this Bdd as a .dot string into the given output writer.

-Variable names in the graph are resolved from the given BddVariableSet
+Variable names in the graph are resolved from the given BddVariableSet.

-is true, edges leading to zero
+If zero_pruned is true, edges leading to zero are not shown.
+This can greatly

 simplify the graph without losing information.